Train Test Split: What It Means and How to Use It

-Train test split is a model validation procedure that reveals how your model performs on new data.
+Train test split is a model validation procedure that splits a dataset into a training set and a testing set, which are used to determine how your model performs on new data.
 Here’s how to apply it.

 Written by Michael Galarnyk